2hlovely/website/content/event/visual-question-ansering-using-asp/index.md

 location: Boxue Building
 address:
-  street: 450 Serra Mall
+  street: Huaxi district avenue
-  city: Stanford
+  city: Guiyang
-  region: CA
+  region: Guizhou
-  postcode: '94305'
+  postcode: '550025'
-  country: United States
+  country: China
+  country_code: CN

 summary: In this talk, we consider VQA using ASP in a modular neuro- symbolic architecture that comprises both subsymbolic components, based on neural networks, and symbolic reasoning components that use ASP.
 We discuss explanation finding as a use case, which benefit from the versatility of ASP and the rich landscape of ASP extensions, and briefly touch our ongoing work on exploiting LLMs for VQA.
 abstract: 'Answer Set Programming (ASP), is a well- known approach to declarative problem solving that has been successfully employed in many application areas.
 Among them is Visual Question Answering (VQA),which is concerned with answering a question, posed in natural language, about a visual scene shown in an image or possibly also in a video sequence.
 VQA is a challenging task that requires processing multi-modal input and reasoning capabilities to obtain the correct answer.
 In this talk, we consider VQA using ASP in a modular neuro- symbolic architecture that comprises both subsymbolic components, based on neural networks, and symbolic reasoning components that use ASP.
 We discuss explanation finding as a use case, which benefit from the versatility of ASP and the rich landscape of ASP extensions, and briefly touch our ongoing work on exploiting LLMs for VQA.'